 If you own a home or you’re a member of a homeowner’s association, you’re usually required to protect the home or property from additional damage.
 Repair costs are potentially recoverable in a lawsuit.

 The owner of the property must perform reasonable repairs and routine maintenance before and during the construction defects trial.
 Failure to perform maintenance and repairs can contribute to or cause added damages.
 In this scenario, the costs or damages may be offset from the property owner’s damage claim.
 The defendant’s attorney may argue against the plaintiff via failure to mitigate damages.

 In most cases, the property owner is allowed to sell the home or property while the lawsuit is in progress.
-Most states’ disclosure laws require the owner to disclose the fact that seller and home is involved in a construction defect litigation.
+Most states’ disclosure laws require the owner to disclose the fact that the seller and home is involved in construction-defect litigation.

 A home or building is an expensive, long-term investment for most individuals.
 If construction defects are discovered, it’s important to know how and when to pursue legal action against the defendant parties.